 And then there’s what might seem unpredictable about my story.
 My abusive partner wasn’t abusive at first (it didn’t begin until after the wedding).
 My parents were happily married and I’d seen healthy relationship behaviors modelled.
-I was an excellent student—I had graduated high school a little over a year before with a 4.0 grade point average and was doing well in college.
+I was an excellent student—I had graduated high school over a year and a half before with a 4.0 grade point average and was doing well in college.

 But as Kwynn Gonzalez-Pons, a fourth-year PhD candidate at the College of Social Work, reminded me in a recent interview, “Anyone can be a perpetrator of intimate partner violence and anyone can be a victim.
 It's not ‘other’ people.
 It’s anyone.”

 It wasn’t until the end of our interview that I disclosed my personal experience to Kwynn, so throughout the hour, I had multiple internal checkbox moments.
 Each story of intimate partner violence is its own—unique in ways only that person can understand.
 And there are patterns that emerge from the stories of loss and survival: things we wish we would have known, ways we tried to get help, things we couldn't see until we were out ... for those of us that got out.
 Our stories share threads.
 Despite the smiles we show in photos, we’re slowly fading on the inside.

 Part of Kwynn’s research included looking for those threads; identifying themes that emerged from the stories college students told about their experiences of intimate partner violence … too many check boxes there.

 Partner was controlling.
 Check.

 Partner blamed me for their poor mental health.
 Check.